fdcl-gwu/RTX-Documents/uav-build-guide.md

 ```

 Open up the GUI (from Step 4: Run Flight Code).
 Pay attention to the data labeled "__YPR__" (yaw, pitch, roll).
 For now we only have to worry about pitch and roll, so ignore the first row of data.
 Because our IMU was mounted upside down, we want the pitch to be 0 and the roll to be -180.
 Add small objects such as screws underneath the legs of the drone until these numbers match the figures we want fairly accurately.
 At this point, we are ready to create the VICON object.
-1. Go to the computer with the VICON software installed.
+1. Go to the computer with the VICON software installed (Grey Dell Laptop).
 Turn on the VICON server
 2. Open the VICON software and click on the tab labeled "OBJECTS"
 3. Uncheck any boxes that have already been selected
 4. You should see the same number of reflexive balls on the computer screen as you have attached to the drone.
 If some are missing, move them to different areas of the frame until all can be seen on the software